Lemoncode/react-by-sample/13 ShouldUpdate/readme.md

   ],
   ```

-- We need to add as well a loder to handle images in _webpackconfig.js
+- We need to add as well a loder to handle images in _webpackconfig.js_:

   ```javascript
   {